A fitness writer’s pick of the best Lululemon Black Friday deals

 Black Friday is not just another weekend for the IndyBest team.
 All year, we test hundreds of products across tech, fashion, beauty, fitness and more, so we can recommend the best (and recommend swerving the rest) to readers.
 We also keep tabs on the price of these items.
 This way, when discount season rolls around, we can spot the difference between a genuinely good deal and a faux offer facilitated by an inflated RRP from a thousand paces.

 Want more great offers?
-Check out our guide to the best Black Friday deals 2025
+Check out our guide to the best Black Friday and Cyber Monday deals 2025